codeigniter4/CodeIgniter4/user_guide_src/source/database/model.rst

 If true, then any delete* method calls will simply set a flag in the database, instead of actually deleting the row.
-This can preserve data when it might be referenced elsewhere, or can maintain a "recylce bin" of objects that can be restored, or even simply preserve it as part of a security trail.
+This can preserve data when it might be referenced elsewhere, or can maintain a "recycle bin" of objects that can be restored, or even simply preserve it as part of a security trail.
 If true, the find* methods will only return non-deleted rows, unless the withDeleted() method is called prior to calling the find* method.